gabrielrovesti/Computability-Tutoring-2024-2025/README.md

 ### Subfolders present

-- "General course notations"
+- **"General course notations"**
     - Helps to read and understand the notation of the course and of each meeting of the tutoring activities presented
+    - Includes documents on functions, minimization, Cantor's method, SMN Theorem, predicates, recursive sets, Rice's theorem and Rice-Shapiro Theorem

-- "Exercises with no solutions"
+- **"Exercises with no solutions"**
-    - Helps you in seeing all of the solutions for exercises from the professor PDF currently with no official solutions plus some exercises from older exams with the same logic.
-It's intended to be a guidance and a draft, so in case of errors or doubts, feel free to feedback
+    - Helps you in seeing all of the solutions for exercises from the professor PDF currently with no official solutions plus some exercises from older exams with the same logic
+    - It's intended to be a guidance and a draft, so in case of errors or doubts, feel free to feedback

-- "General guides"
+- **"General guides"**
     - Notes written specifically for each exercise category
+    - Includes guides on recursive functions, proving non-computability, Rice's theorem, S-m-n Theorem, universal functions, predicates, and more

+- **"Meetings - Tutorings"**
+    - Contains all tutoring sessions organized by date
+    - Each meeting folder includes:
+      - Lesson notes (tablet-written .xopp)
+      - PDF transcription
+      - PC-written notes in both .docx and PDF formats
+      - "Useful files" subfolder with topic-specific materials

-- "Notes"
+- **"Notes"**
     - My notes file - complete of everything - written last year for this course and updated on some peers suggestions (always welcome!)

 ## 📚 Recommended Study Materials